ehe0711/ai-policies/README.md

 - **domain_type** → HighSchool, CollegeGrad, or Industry
 - **policy_summary** → Short standardized summaries of each policy

-Dataset can be found at https://huggingface.co/datasets/ehe07/ai-policies.
-For transparency, the complete keyword lists are also hosted in this repo.
+Published dataset can be found at https://huggingface.co/datasets/ehe07/ai-policies.

 ---